 Photo by Andrea Piacquadio: https://www.pexels.com/photo/man-wearing-brown-jacket-and-using-grey-laptop-874242/

 In most cases, a childhood cancer diagnosis is something that you can’t foreshadow.
 The bad news feels like it comes out of the twilight zone, especially if your family doesn’t have any history of chronic or critical illnesses.
 Besides learning all about your child’s cancer and treatment journey, you are suddenly left figuring out how you will cover the medical costs.
-Unfortunately, cancer doesn’t always follow the “open enrollment” insurance calendar, and it’s an uninvited, unwelcomed guest that can show up anytime.
+Unfortunately, cancer doesn’t always follow the “open enrollment” insurance calendar, and it’s an uninvited, unwelcome guest that can show up anytime.
 You might ask yourself, should I prepare now just in case after reading this?
 Does my employer offer critical illness insurance?
+What is the cost of cancer?
+How expensive is cancer treatment with insurance?
 What other options do I have if my employer doesn’t offer coverage?
-Here we’ll briefly cover the questions you should be asking your employer and resources to help you navigate how to prepare for the future and/or acquire cancer medical coverage quickly when you least expected you needed it.
+Here we’ll briefly cover the questions you should be asking your employer and resources to help you navigate how to prepare for the future and/or acquire cancer medical coverage quickly when you least expect you need it.

 How Does Critical Illness Insurance Work?

 Each insurance will clearly state which illnesses they cover and which they don’t with critical illness insurance.
 Understandably, it’s not common to think about the possibility of your child becoming critically ill.
-However, if this happens, you might need financial support in your household, which is precisely what children’s critical illness insurance can provide.
+However, if this happens, children’s critical illness insurance can provide financial support for pediatric cancer patients as well as other illnesses.
 Adult policies can also be extended to cover them at no extra charge when it comes to a child that may get a critical illness like pediatric cancer.
 Adult policies can also be extended to protect them at no additional cost.

 Should I get covered?